34 Branding Statistics Every Small Business Should Know in 2023

 - 25%: Virtual events

 Only 20% of brand marketers don’t use social ads to increase brand awareness and recognition.
-For the eight in 10 using paid social, Facebook produces the highest return on investment (ROI) for 26% of marketers, followed by Instagram, YouTube, Twitter, and TikTok (the new kid on the social media block).
+For the eight in 10 using paid social, Facebook produces the highest return on investment (ROI) for 26% of marketers, followed by Instagram, YouTube, Twitter, and the new kid on the social media bloc, TikTok.

-The top social platforms being used for advertising in 2022 are:
+The top social platforms being used for advertising in 2022 were:

 - 79%: Facebook